Meniscus lesion

 Complications

-If no progress is made, you need to consider whether the diagnosis is correct.
-This will often require additional examinations (X-ray, ultrasound or MRI scan).
+If there is no improvement, one must consider whether the diagnosis is correct.
+It will often require additional examinations (X-ray, ultrasound or MRI scan).

 In particular, the following should be considered: